Tebay Fell Race

 Junior Races

-General info for the English Junior Championships can be found here
+Junior routes and distances can be found here

 Junior routes will be fully flagged with marshals at major points.
 The majority of races will be on generally fast grass land with some trods.
 However there will be sections of rougher ground (bog, reeds, tussocks) commensurate with the age groups' abilities.